Sheriff’s Office: Deputy fatally shoots man who fired shots

 PRESCOTT VALLEY, Ariz.
 (AP) - A Yavapai County sheriff’s deputy fatally shot an armed man hiding in a shed after he fired several times toward a Prescott Valley home and toward law enforcement personnel, the Sheriff’s Office said Saturday.

-The 65-year-old man reportedly was “depressed over ongoing family issues” and that attempts to negotiate with him to desescalate the situation were unsuccessful, the office said in a statement.
+The 65-year-old man reportedly was “depressed over ongoing family issues” and that attempts to negotiate with him to deescalate the situation were unsuccessful, the office said in a statement.

 The man’s identity was not released.